-Little Grey Box is a travel blog and it’s usually our goal to give people guides and insight to help them plan their best adventure.
+Little Grey Box is a travel site and it’s usually our goal to give people guides and insight to help them plan their best adventure.
 But today Matt and I are saddened by the loss of our lovely little older cat, P. She’s been sick for a long time and has left us, moving onto the next life.
 She spent one last epic day of absolute love and adoration at home with us – our way of saying thank you for being such a pure soul and bringing so much joy into our lives.
 With this in mind and, I guess, as a way for me to process it and celebrate her beautiful, meaningful life, I wanted to share with you a few of the things we’ve learned from our gorgeous cat.
 All the photos in this post are of P – the most loving cat I’ve ever met.
 You are forever loved.

 1. Love is blind

 Your cat doesn’t care what you look like.
 You could be wearing an Atelier Versace gown with your very best Manolo Blahnik’s, face glammed to perfection, not a hair out of place.
 You could also be wearing those grungy sweatpants with the holes in them, a t-shirt with a questionable smell, no bra, hair in a messy bun and not a shred of makeup and your cat would love you just the same either way.
 A cat’s love is blind and, I’m certain, also has a very forgiving sense of smell.

 2. Money doesn’t matter